l-rossi/slr-work/README.md

+# Leveraging Legal Information Representation for Business Process Compliance

-# Raw Data for the SLR in Lukas Rossi's Master Thesis: Potentials of Legal Knowledge Management for Business Process Compliance
+Raw Data for the SLR in Lukas Rossi's Master Thesis: Potentials of Legal Knowledge Management for Business Process Compliance